 - There was more than $1,000 in property damage caused by the accident

 The California DMV says that regardless of who was at fault for the incident, any parties involved our required by law to report the crash through a Traffic Accident Report SR 1 within 10 days from the date the accident occurs.

 In order to completely fill out this form, you will have to provide various information regarding the incident.
 This includes how and when the accident occurred, where it happened, your name and driver’s license number, vehicle information, insurance information, as well as any information you have about property damage.

 When filling out the accident report form for the DMV within 10 days, it is important to note that this form is required to be filed in addition to any report made by police officers or your insurance carrier.
 You are allowed to fill out this form, as can your legal representative or insurance carrier.

 Working With an Attorney

 If you or somebody you love has been injured or sustained property damage in a vehicle accident, you may need to work with a skilled attorney to help with your case.
-A San Bernardino car accident lawyer can use their resources to fully investigate every aspect of your claim, gather the evidence needed to prove liability, and work with insurance carriers to recover any compensation you may be entitled to.
+A Riverside car accident lawyer can use their resources to fully investigate every aspect of your claim, gather the evidence needed to prove liability, and work with insurance carriers to recover any compensation you may be entitled to.
 If another driver caused your accident, you may be entitled to various types of compensation, including coverage of your medical bills, property damage expenses, any lost wages, pain and suffering damages, and more.